webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Runs-Away.md

 ---
 aliases:
-  - Runs Away
+- "Runs Away"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Runs Away
-collection: Foci
-kind: Compendium
 ---

 ## Runs Away
 Your first instinct is to run from danger, and you've gotten very good at it.